About the author

 Here’s an example:

-You’re a freelance writer and specialize in writing about health and fitness.
-You’re also a graphic designer, so create a package including a 1,000-word article, and design a social media graphic to promote your writing.
+You’re a freelance writer who specializes in writing about health and fitness.
+You’re also a graphic designer, so create a package including a 1,000-word article and design a social media graphic to promote your writing.

-This adds much value to clients because they must ask someone in-house to design the graphic or hire someone.
+This adds much value to clients because they must either hire someone in-house to design the graphic or ask someone to design it.
 By packing the writing and design together, you are creating a valuable service.

 Think about your skills and how to package them together and charge a higher, more appropriate rate.